arturbikbaev/Custom-Instructions-for-ChatGPT/README.md

 - Compatible with **Voice Mode** and **Advanced Voice Mode**
 - Tested on **ChatGPT 4o** and **o1**
 - Custom instructions **do not take up space in the context** of each interaction with ChatGPT and **do not affect the token limit** for your requests and responses
+- Depending on your needs, you can either fill out both customization sections  -  "**What would you like ChatGPT to know about you to provide better responses**?" and "**How would you like ChatGPT to respond**?"  - simultaneously, or choose to complete only one of them

 ## Contributing